 - The Neuro Alliance will do a focus on rare conditions using information from its survey in 2020 linked to a national rare disease strategy that is expected next year.

 Date of the next YHANO meeting

-Tuesday 3 December by Skype.
+Tuesday 3 March.
 Get in touch if you want to join us.